akhauv/ingredients-label-detector/README.md

 line of text belongs to an ingredients list.
 MobileBert is a compressed and accelerated version of the BERT language model.

 The results from each image variant are then compared, and the one with the most ingredients identified is chosen as the most accurate.
 The text is processed to remove any extraneous characters the OCR may have picked up and cut to eliminate the 'contains' clause of some ingredient lists.
+Lastly, it is run through the spellcheck.

 ### Some Results